Edith L. King: Armory Show of 1913

 The historical Armory Show of 1913 was one of the first American exhibitions to showcase a form of art that had yet to reach the United States.
 The first large-scale exhibition of modern art in America this exhibition showcased the artistic movement known as cubism which made artists like Pablo Picasso and Georges Braque so famous.
 Both Picasso and Braque had paintings on display at the Armory Show.
 There were nearly 300 artists on display at the Armory Show and among these painters were other modern powerhouses like Vincent Van Gogh, Oscar-Claude Monet, and Theodore Robinson, amongst others.
 All in all, the Armory Show of 1913 showcased nearly 1300 art pieces from 300 artists.
-King was one of these three hundred artists who was exhibited at this important show and on display were five of her watercolors which were entitled Statue at Ravello ($50), Bathing hours, Capri, ($50), The bathers, Capri ($50), The Piccola Marina, Capri ($50), and The Marina Grande, ($50).
+King exhibited five of her watercolors which were entitled Statue at Ravello ($50), Bathing hours, Capri, ($50), The bathers, Capri ($50), The Piccola Marina, Capri ($50), and The Marina Grande, ($50).
 King was one of only 48 women who were invited to showcase their talents at this all-important exhibition.
-As one of just a handful of women invited to this historic exhibition it was of the utmost importance that she showcased her best works.
-After only a mere matter of weeks Edith was able to sell every piece she had on display and firmly cemented herself as one of the most important women at the Armory Show.
-Had it not been for King and her fellow women showcasing their artwork at this revolutionary showing then the path for women in the modern art scene would have been more difficult than it ended up being and the modern art scene would have been dominated by men much like the art scene had been since essentially the invention of art.
+Edith was able to sell every piece she had on display, her involvement in the show paved the way for women in the modern art scene.